ibmendoza/bionic-reading/README.md

 6. Click "Load unpacked" and then choose the extracted folder.
 7. To pin the extension, click the puzzle icon on the top right of Chrome, then pin the extension.

+Difference from ansh: This only renders the first 3 letters in bold if the word length is greather than 3 letters.